 Pastoral counseling is unique and differs from other types of counseling.
 First, counseling is part of a pastor’s job description.
 As a shepherd, his duties include feeding, protecting, and caring for those in his congregation.
 Just as a shepherd must bind up the wounds of the sheep that are sick or injured, so does the church pastor bind and soothe the emotional wounds suffered by those in his flock.
-First and foremost, pastoral counseling must be biblical counseling, as opposed to psychological counseling.
-Secular psychology or psychotherapy, based primarily on the teachings of Sigmund Freud, Carl Jung, and Carl Rogers, has no place in biblical counseling.
+First and foremost, pastoral counseling must be biblical counseling.

 Biblical pastoral counseling uses the truths of Scripture, explaining and applying them to the individual’s life—exhorting, rebuking, correcting, and training—so that practical help is gained through the understanding and application of God’s Word (2 Timothy 3:16).
-The Word of God has a power not gained from textbooks or taking courses in psychology, the power to “penetrate even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart” (Hebrews 4:12).
+The Word of God has the power to “penetrate even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart” (Hebrews 4:12).
 The Word is the pastor’s primary tool in counseling, and, because of his years of study, he is in a unique position to wield the sword of truth.

 While biblical counseling can be obtained outside the church, pastoral counseling has unique benefits not to be gained elsewhere.
 The pastor has a relationship with his counselee that continues outside the counseling sessions.
 He is in a position to observe and follow the progress of the church members he counsels.
 He can also solicit the prayers and advice of others in the church such as elders, always keeping in mind whatever confidentiality agreement he has with the counselee.
 There is also the accountability factor that the pastor can bring to bear during counseling sessions.